crateio/distutils2/docs/source/configfile.rst

 setup script, but before the command-line.
 This has  several useful
 consequences:

-.. % (If you have more advanced needs, such as determining which extensions
-.. % to build based on what capabilities are present on the target system,
-.. % then you need the Distutils ``auto-configuration'' facility.
-This
-.. % started to appear in Distutils 0.9 but, as of this writing, isn't mature
-.. % or stable enough yet for real-world use.)
+..
+If you have more advanced needs, such as determining which extensions to build based on what capabilities are present on the target system, then you need the Distutils auto-configuration facility.
+This started to appear in Distutils 0.9 but, as of this writing, isn't mature or stable enough yet for real-world use.

 * installers can override some of what you put in :file:`setup.py` by editing :file:`setup.cfg`